Bullock Texas State History Museum#11 in Best Things To Do in Austin

 Price & Hours

-Named for Texas's 38th lieutenant governor, the Bullock Texas State History Museum explores the Lone Star State's vibrant past with artifacts ranging from the original Goddess of Liberty statue that resided at the top of the State Capitol's dome to Astronaut Edgar Mitchell's space suit used in the Apollo 14 mission to the moon.
-Along with galleries featuring more then 500 artifacts, the museum features rotating special exhibits to reflect the diverse history of the state.
+Named for Texas's 38th lieutenant governor, the Bullock Texas State History Museum explores the Lone Star State's vibrant past with artifacts ranging from the original Goddess of Liberty statue that resided at the top of the State Capitol's dome to astronaut Edgar Mitchell's space suit used in the Apollo 14 mission to the moon.
+Along with galleries featuring more than 500 artifacts, the museum features rotating special exhibits to reflect the diverse history of the state.
 The museum is also home to the largest IMAX screen in Texas as well as the 4-D Texas Spirit Theater with special documentary short films, a cafe with an outdoor patio and large museum store to take a piece of Texas history home with you.

 Since opening in 2001, more than 9 million people have visited the museum to learn about the history of the Lone Star State.
 Native Texans and out-of-towners alike say the exhibits are well laid out and many recommend setting aside at least a few hours to take in all there is to see.

 Set on the edge of the University of Texas at Austin's campus across the street from the Blanton Museum of Art, the museum is open from 9 a.m. to 5 p.m.
 Monday through Saturday and from noon to 5 p.m. on Sundays.
 Admission is $13 for adults, $11 for students and senior citizens and $9 for children ages 4 to 17.
 The museum also offers free admission on the first Sunday of each month.
 There are additional fees for the IMAX movies and the Texas Spirit Theater.
 Parking costs $10; several bus routes, including nos.
 1, 7, 18 and 19, as well as the 801 and 803, stop within two blocks of the museum.
 For more information on current exhibits and movie times, visit the museum's website.

 More Best Things To Do in Austin